NCEAS/metacat/docs/user/metacat/source/install.rst

 https://lucene.apache.org/solr/downloads.html

-1. Go to the directory which contains the Solr release file and extract the installation script file by typing (assume the download file being solr-8.11.2.tgz):
+1. Go to the directory which contains the Solr release file and extract the installation script file by typing (assuming the downloaded file being solr-8.11.2.tgz):

 ::